bugcrowd/templates/submissions/description/unvalidated_redirects_and_forwards/open_redirect/post_based/template.md

 ## Steps to Reproduce

 1. Using a browser, navigate to: {{URL}}
-1. Copy and modify the URI so that the URL redirects to <http://www.bugcrowd.com/>
+1. Open the attached HTML file in the target browser and follow the prompts
-1. Submit this in a new browser window and you should be redirected to the Bugcrowd website.
+1. Submit this in a new browser window and you should be redirected to the Bugcrowd website

 ## Proof of Concept (PoC)